List of Kentucky supplemental roads and rural secondary highways (1000–1499): KY 1153

 Kentucky Route 1153 is a 21.095 mi rural secondary highway in northern Logan County and southern Butler County.
 The highway begins at KY 106 (Quality Road) east of the city of Lewisburg.
 KY 1153 heads north along Beechland Road, which passes through Beechland and crosses the Mud River before crossing the Logan–Butler county line.
 Between Harreldsville and Harpers Crossroads, the highway follows Graveltown Road, which crosses Biggerstaff Road between the two hamlets.
 At the latter hamlet, KY 1153 heads east on Old Cedar Grove School Road to KY 106 (Huntsville Quality Road), with which the route runs concurrently south to Quality.
 The highway continues east on Berry's Lick Road, which crosses Dallam Creek and Muddy Creek.
 South of Boston, KY 1153 turns north onto Sandy Creek Road while KY 626 continues east on Berry's Lick Road.
 North of Boston, the highway crosses Boston Lick Creek and meets the eastern end of KY 1187 (Huntsville Silver City Road).
 KY 1153 heads northeast across Grassy Lick Creek, meets the southern end of KY 2267 (Dunbar Leetown Road) at Leetown, and crosses Sandy Creek west of its terminus at KY 79 (Russellville Road).

+KY 1156

+Kentucky Route 1156 is a 9.376 mi rural secondary highway in western Madison County.
+The highway begins in Richmond at the intersection with U.S. Route 25.
+The highway extends northward, connecting to several rural neighborhoods.
+It then makes several sharp turns as it descends a hill, crossing Tates Creek, then intersecting Kentucky Route 169 in the community of Valley View.
+The highway uses the name Jacks Creek Road for its entire length.